PrestaShop/prestashop-specs/Catalog-products-add-edit.md

   - **Download file**: Once the file uploaded and clicking on Save, you can download your file.

-- **Availability preferences, behavior when out of stock**: 3 radios buttons:
+- **Availability preferences, behavior when out of stock:**

+This field is not displayed if stock management is disabled in Shop parameters > Products settings.

+3 radios buttons:

  1) **Deny orders**: when it’s checked and product quantity is <= 0, in front-office product page and quick view, the message filled in Shop parameters > Product settings > Label of out-of-stock products with denied backorders is displayed under the add to cart button, which is disabled.
  2) **Allow orders**: when it’s checked and product quantity is <= 0, in front-office product page and quick view, the message filled in Shop parameters > Product settings > Label of out-of-stock products with allowed backorders is displayed under the add to cart button, which is enabled.
  3) **Use default behavior (Deny orders or Allow orders)**: the default behavior is set in Shop parameters > Product settings > Allow ordering of out-of-stock products: Yes or No. This value is checked when you create a new product.